Satan Bound

 in a hole in the ground than it can be bound by a metal chain.

-trumpet,” the “star” uses his “key” to unleash demonic forces
+trumpet” sounded, the “star” used his “key” to unleash

-In chapter 11, the “Beast from the Abyss ascended” to wage
+demonic forces that “ascended” from the “Abyss.”
+In chapter 11, the “Beast from the Abyss

-All these passages are connected by verbal and visual links.
+with the saints.”
+All these passages are connected by verbal and visual

 Similarly, in the

-book of Daniel, four beasts ascend from the “sea”, and the latter
+book of Daniel, four beasts ascended from the “sea,” and the “sea”

-was, and is not, and will ascend from the Abyss.”
-After its ascent, the “inhabitants
+the “Beast was, and is not, and will ascend from the Abyss.”
+After its

-of the earth” will “wonder” at its revival.
-Later, the Devil rises
+ascent, the “inhabitants of the earth…wondered” at its revival.
+Later,

-from the “Abyss” to “deceive the nations” which then “ascend”
+the Devil rises from the “Abyss” to “deceive the nations” which then

 “After